sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-csv-exports-on-sharetribe/index.md

 ### Reviews

 This includes all reviews left by users.
 Find this in the "Manage" -> "Reviews" section and then click on "Download .csv".
+Click below for descriptions on what data the file contains.

 <extrainfo title="What the reviews csv export looks like (example data, first few rows)">